 Caution: Never try to open or close the awning window by pulling or pushing directly on the window, this could damage the opening mechanism gearbox.

 A telltale light on the dashboard illuminates when an awning window is opened.
-Refer to Controls and instruments chapter for more information.
+Refer to CONTROLS AND INSTRUMENTS section for more formation.